-Investigative journalist Mitch Rebecki loves his job and loves New York.
-He doesn’t mind making enemies, either.
-When a crime boss threatens retaliation, Mitch’s editor sends him out of harm’s way to Sydney.
-In exile and resentfully working on lifestyle pieces, Mitch is miserable.
-But he makes a friend or two, meets a man … and discovers that Australians do organized crime, too, in a small way.
-Mitch soon finds himself in too deep on all counts, and trying to head home again seems the only solution.
+Investigative journalist Mitch Rebecki loves his job and loves New York - but when he makes an enemy of a crime boss, Mitch’s editor sends him out of harm’s way to Sydney.
+In exile and working on lifestyle pieces, Mitch is miserable.
+But he makes a friend or two, meets a man - and discovers that Australians do organized crime too, in a small way.
+Mitch soon finds himself in too deep on all counts.

 The next morning, Mitch arrived at work to find a note on his desk – in Tom’s own handwriting – directing him to Tom’s office ‘ASAP’.
 This was followed, in the typically understated Australian way, with three exclamation marks.
 Mitch shrugged, put his satchel down on his desk, and went to obey.